railsbridge/railsbridge-virtual-machine/README.md

     cd workspace

 This directory will be shared between the virtual machine and your computer.
-Save all your work in the hands-on exercises here so they can be run in the virtual machine.
+Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both computers can see.
+Do all your work in the hands-on exercises here so they can be run in the virtual machine.

 Run these commands: